'Find the Children - 60 in India With Progeria' Campaign Reignites the Search for Children With Progeria in India | Devdiscourse

 In India, PRF's local representative office for this campaign is MediaMedic Communications, an agency which specializes in health care and public relations.
 MediaMedic has more than a decade of experience working with the Indian public, Progeria families and medical professionals.

 The Progeria Research Foundation has collaborated with MediaMedic Communications Pvt.Ltd. through its exclusive status as India partner in GLOBALHealthPR.
 In the past, MediaMedic helped find Nihal Bitla from Bhivandi, Mumbai, and several others, including children from Chhattisgarh, Bihar, and Madhya Pradesh.
-Follow the FB page "nofollow" >Team Nihal for updates, and watch "nofollow" >'Illuminating Progeria,' a short film on the life of the late Nihal Bitla, a courageous boy who campaigned for Progeria awareness.
+Follow the FB page Team Nihal for updates, and watch 'Illuminating Progeria,' a short film on the life of the late Nihal Bitla, a courageous boy who campaigned for Progeria awareness.

 "We have connected with over a dozen families of children with Progeria in India, and they have become part of the PRF International Progeria Registry, received treatment recommendations, and joined clinical treatment trials.
 Our goal is to provide these opportunities to every child with Progeria in India.
 Finding these children and their families is the essential first step to helping them," said Dr. Leslie B. Gordon, Medical Director of PRF.
 "All children with Progeria must have the opportunity to benefit from our efforts to find treatments and a cure, so please help us find children with Progeria in India."